marcusGH/adversarial-attacks-on-imagenet-models/README.md

 ![image](https://user-images.githubusercontent.com/29378769/195877904-47d9a347-4a1e-4462-af3d-4f04e9208990.png)

 ## Blackbox attacks

 We can also perform blackbox attacks on the model (i.e. only using the forward pass of the network) by iteratively choosing a random direction $\eta \sim \mathcal{N}(\mathbf{0}, \sigma)$ and updating the noise on the image if this increases the model's loss.
-Doing this for just 200 iterations makes the model missclassify the dog breed, and after 10 000 iterations, we dog is perceived as toilet paper:
+Doing this for just 200 iterations makes the model missclassify the dog breed, and after 10 000 iterations, the dog is perceived as toilet paper:

 ![image](https://user-images.githubusercontent.com/29378769/195879223-ae298711-2749-4057-b035-9327ef3ebc03.png)